deisseroth-lab/two-photon/README.md

 sudo singularity build two-photon.sif singularity/Singularity
 ```

-The runscript (entrypoint) works by way of creating a fresh wineprefix in /tmp (where we have write) and then
+### 2. Run interactively

+If you don't bind a data directory, then the runscript (entrypoint) will give you an interactive bash
-starting an interactive (bash) shell for the user to issue commands.
+shell to issue commands.
 For example, if we don't
 have data and want to interact with wine in the container:

 ```bash